mandarup/mandarup.github.io/projects/chatbot.md

 Original idea was to allow users choose and compare different models, but this feature is currently disabled as current hosting capacity is limited for this hobby project.
 At the time of writing the model deployed is Seq2Seq, but this may change without any notice or update to this document.

 #### Version 2 - Microservices approach

 This is currently under development.
 Separating chatbot inference part from the frontend will allow easy management of models without messing with the frontend server.
-Also, this will offer some freedom on the model serving part and allow experimentation with native (to modeling library) tools such as tf-serving.
+Also, this modular architecture will offer freedom on the model serving part and allow experimentation with native (to model library) tools such as tf-serving.

 <!-- {% include image.html url="http://www.gratisography.com" image="projects/chatbot/wall.jpg" %} -->